-The Government of Canada and the Assembly of First Nations are working together to establish a new fiscal relationship that moves towards sufficient, predictable and sustained funding for First Nation communities.
+The Government of Canada and the Assembly of First Nations are working together to establish a new fiscal relationship that moves towards sufficient, predictable and sustained funding for First Nations communities.

 About the process

-With the signing of the Memorandum of Understanding in July 2016 (PDF 168 Kb, 1 page), a process was established to achieve this goal, which will be a key step in addressing the disparities and inequities in the socio-economic conditions between First Nations and other Canadians.
+With the signing of the Memorandum of Understanding in July 2016 (PDF), a process was established to achieve this goal, which will be a key step in addressing the disparities and inequities in the socio-economic conditions between First Nations and other Canadians.

-From October 11 to November 20, 2017, the Government of Canada and the Assembly of First Nations engaged with First Nation chiefs and administrators.
-Through this engagement, participants were asked to review and provide feedback on options prepared by three working groups to support a new fiscal relationship.
+From October 11 to November 20, 2017, the Government of Canada and the Assembly of First Nations engaged with First Nations chiefs and administrators.
+Through this engagement, participants were asked to review and provide feedback on options prepared by 3 working groups to support a new fiscal relationship.
 Feedback received on working group options has been incorporated into the report: A new approach: Co-development of a new fiscal relationship between Canada and First Nations.